-The DAAD Information Centre Johannesburg invites DAAD In-Country/In-Region Scholarship holders in South Africa to take part in a networking conference in South Africa each year.
+The DAAD Information Centre Johannesburg invites DAAD In-Country/In-Region Scholarship holders in Southern Africa to take part in a networking conference in South Africa each year.
 The conference provides the scholarships holders a platform for exchange, discussion and networking and the opportunity to enhance and sharpen various skills needed in higher education through high-quality workshops.

-The conference, centered each year around a different yet always topical theme in the South African higher education landscape, further offers the scholarship holders the opportunity to refine various skills in areas such as academic writing, presentation strategies and intercultural communication through high-quality workshops offered by experts in the field, as well as a platform for discussion around contentious questions in South African higher education.
+The conference, centered each year around an overarching and cross-disciplinary theme, offers the scholarship holders the opportunity to refine various skills in high-quality workshops in areas such as academic writing, presentation strategies and intercultural communication, as well as a platform for discussion around current and relevant topics in higher education.